 The University of Huddersfield has a longstanding international reputation as an innovative, vibrant, and influential institution for contemporary music.
-The postgraduate courses in new music at Huddersfield seek to foster exploration, experimentation, and musical creativity at the highest level.
-Our students come from a wide range of aesthetic backgrounds, and this diversity is strongly supported and encouraged by staff with similarly broad creative and research interests.
+The Masters and PhD postgraduate courses in new music at CeReNeM seek to foster exploration, experimentation, and musical creativity at the highest level.
+Our students pursue an exceptionally broad range of creative and scholarly activities, and they represent a wide variety of aesthetic backgrounds and methodologies, and this diversity is strongly supported and encouraged by staff with similarly broad research profiles.

-The postgraduate programme in new music draws students from across the world, currently with over 60 students from 21 countries.
-CeReNeM’s student community encompasses young artists in the earliest stages of their careers alongside leading musicians and scholars with significant international reputations, and our programmes are designed to support a wide range of experiences, backgrounds, and aspirations.
-Our students are ambitious, innovative, and imaginative, and they often sit at the boundaries of established practice or at the intersection of multiple traditions and cultures—our MA and PhD programmes are notable for their flexibility and for the degree to which original and innovative approaches to artistic research are supported and encouraged.
-Our culture is one that eschews dogma and encourages risk; it is ecumenical, and it only shuns certainty.
-We are looking for students who want to question their own practice and the conventional wisdom of the field.
+The postgraduate programme in new music draws students from across the world, currently with over 50 students from 24 countries.
+CeReNeM’s student community encompasses young artists in the earliest stages of their careers as well as leading musicians and scholars with significant international reputations, and our programmes are designed to support a wide range of experiences, backgrounds, and aspirations.
+Our students are ambitious and imaginative, and their work often sits at the boundaries of established practice or at the intersection of multiple traditions and cultures.